 The tony Village Pub has always been a clubby place to relax and enjoy a top-notch meal — after all, acclaimed chef Mark Sullivan of Spruce in San Francisco is involved.
 It’s a fine place to enjoy refined fare such as foie gras torchon with green apple pate and toasted brioche or a succulent seasonal duck; the current specialty is dry-aged duck breast à l’Orange.
 But there’s also a burger and fries if something lower key is desired.

-Dining at the restaurant: The heated open-air veranda decorated with holiday lights can accommodate 13 parties.
+Dining at the restaurant: Catch a glimpse of the kitchen’s live fire cooking from the dining room, or dine out on the heated open-air veranda.
 Order via contactless QR code or go old-school with an attentive masked server and sanitized menus.
-They’re open for lunch, brunch and dinner throughout the week.

-Takeout: Order a Pub Burger, and the rest of the menu nightly via the restaurant’s website or by phoning the restaurant.
-Order Now
+Takeout: Order a Pub burger, and the rest of the menu nightly via the restaurant’s website or by phoning the restaurant.

 Maria C. Hunt is a journalist and author who explores cultural stories around food, wine, wellness, and design.